droggen/dscope/README.md

 Dependencies
 ------------

+From version 1.08 onwards: no dependencies.

 Prior to version 1.08 (using Qt5) DScope required the qextserialport library, a serial port library for QT.

-Versions previous to 1.06 relied on version 1.2win-alpha (http://sourceforge.net/projects/qextserialport/files/)
+Versions previous to 1.06 relied on version 1.2win-alpha (http://sourceforge.net/projects/qextserialport/files/).

-Version 1.06 and onwards rely on the last code available at: http://code.google.com/p/qextserialport/
+Version 1.06 and onwards rely on the last code available at: http://code.google.com/p/qextserialport/.

 Instructions:
 1. Download qextserialport from the tree: see http://code.google.com/p/qextserialport/source/checkout